 - Tomb of Hiraga Gennai

-- Hiraga Gennai shu (digitalised version of a Japanese biography on Hiraga Gennai by the University of Toronto Cheng Yu Tung East Asian Library: PDF 33.5 M)
+- Hiraga Gennai shu (a digitalised version of a Japanese biography on Hiraga Gennai by the University of Toronto Cheng Yu Tung East Asian Library: PDF 33.5 M)

 - Hiraga Gennai Memorial Museum (in Japanese)